-- once aware services will respond to any cyber-bullying we become aware of carried out by children/young people when they are away from the site. - 9.74.
-Cyber-bullying is defined as 'an aggressive, intentional act carried out by a group or individual using electronic forms of contact repeatedly over time against a victim who cannot easily defend himself/herself.' - By cyber-bullying, we mean bullying by electronic media: - Bullying by texts or messages or calls on mobile 'phones - The use of mobile 'phone cameras to cause distress, fear or humiliation - Posting threatening, abusive, defamatory or humiliating material on websites, to include blogs, personal websites, social networking sites - Using e-mail to message others - Hijacking/cloning e-mail accounts - · Making threatening, abusive, defamatory or humiliating remarks in on-line forums - 9.75.
+therefore once aware services will respond to any cyber-bullying we become

+481 482 aware of carried out by children/young people when they are away from the site.
+483 484 485 10.72.
+Cyber-bullying is defined as 'an aggressive, intentional act carried out by a group or individual using electronic forms of contact repeatedly over time against a victim who cannot easily defend himself/herself.'
+486 • By cyber-bullying, we m ean bullying by electronic media: 487 • Bullying by texts or mes sages or calls on mobile 'phones 488 • The use of mobile 'phor ne cameras to cause distress, fear or humiliation 489 490 • Posting threatening, as personal websites, social pusive, defamatory or humiliating material on websites, to include blogs, all networking sites 491 • Using e-mail to message e others 492 • Hijacking/cloning e-mai l accounts 493 • Making threatening, abo usive, defamatory or humiliating remarks in on-line forums 494 495 496 10.73.
 Cyber-bullying may be at a level where it is criminal in character.
-It is unlawful to disseminate defamatory information in any media including internet sites. - 9.76.
-Section 127 of the Communications Act 2003 makes it an offence to send, by public means of a public electronic communications network, a message or other matter that is grossly offensive or one of an indecent, obscene or menacing character. - 9.77.
-The Protection from Harassment Act 1997 makes it an offence to knowingly pursue any course of conduct amounting to harassment. - 9.78.
+It is unlawful to disseminate defamatory information in any media including internet sites.
+497 498 499 500 10.74.
+Section 127 of the Communications Act 2003 makes it an offence to send, by public means of a public electronic communications network, a message or other matter that is grossly offensive or one of an indecent, obscene or menacing character.
+501 502 10.75.
+The Protection from Harassment Act 1997 makes it an offence to knowingly pursue any course of conduct amounting to harassment.
+503 504 505 506 10.76.
 If services become aware of any incidents of cyberbullying, they will need to consider each case individually as to any criminal act that may have been committed.
 The services will pass on information to the police if it feels that it is appropriate or is required to do so.

-Gaming - raising awareness
+507 Gaming - raising awareness 508 509 510 511 512 10.77.

-9.79.
 Online gaming is an activity in which the majority of children and young people and many adults get involved.
 The services will raise awareness by talking to children/young people/key workers/staff and also where appropriate parents/carers involved about the games their children play and help them identify whether they are appropriate.

-Nudes/semi nudes' images or videos
+513 Nudes/semi nudes' images or videos 514 515 516 10.78.
+Sexting is when someone shares sexual, naked or semi-naked images or videos of themselves or others, or sends sexually explicit messages.
+They can be sent using mobiles, tablets, smartphones, and laptops - any device that